panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 C) Finally, after unmounting the component, `useEffect()` *invokes* the cleanup function from the latest side-effect.

-Let's see an examply when you'd find the side-effect cleanup useful.
+Let's see an example when the side-effect cleanup is useful.

 The following component `<RepeatMessage message="My Message" />` accepts a prop `message`.
 Then, every 2 seconds the `message` prop is logged to console: